Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-frosted-glass-credit-card.md

 I used [css-gradient.com](https://www.css-gradient.com/) to generate the gradient.

 Then for the blue one, we also place a radial gradient and offset it to the right side.
-This one also needs an animation delay, else they'll be doing the exact same thing.
+This one also needs an animation delay.
+Else they'll be doing the same thing.

 ```css
 .holder:after {